 Gil Kirkpatrick

-As is often the case with Active Directory, some of the worst security gaps are caused by misconfigurations that leave open doors for cyberattackers.
+As is often the case with Active Directory, some of the worst security gaps are caused by misconfigurations that leave open doors for potential cyber threats.
 One common setting that cybercriminals love to exploit is unconstrained delegation.

 What is unconstrained delegation, and why is unconstrained delegation a security risk?
 Delegation is the action of allowing a computer to save a user’s Kerberos authentication tickets, then use those tickets to impersonate the user and act on that user’s behalf.
 Unconstrained delegation is a configuration setting that many multi-tiered web applications require to function.
-But the setting has security implications, as a computer that stores the tickets for a bunch of users would be an obvious target for attackers.
-If the attackers can grab those tickets, they can act with the identity and privileges of those users.
+But the setting has security implications, as a computer that stores the Kerberos ticket information for a bunch of users would be an obvious target for attackers.
+If the attackers can grab those tickets, they can act with the identity and privilege of those users.

-If this setting is so risky, why do administrators configure servers with unconstrained delegation?
-Probably because in early versions of AD, it was the only form of delegation supported, and it’s also the easiest to configure, requiring only a single checkbox.
+If this setting is so risky, why do administrators configure servers with unconstrained delegation instead of traditional constrained delegation?
+Probably because in early versions of the Active Directory environment, it was the only form of delegation supported, and it’s also the easiest to configure, requiring only a single checkbox.
 And if configuring unconstrained delegation makes the application work, it’s all good, right?
 But there is, in fact, an excellent reason to revisit this setting.
 Removing unconstrained delegation eliminates a weak link in a chain of trusted authentication that could cause significant damage if it is abused.

 Related reading